e2f5db0/vast-frontend/README.md

 # Choose carefully

-Vast is a text-adventure web game created with React.js.
+Vast is a voice narrated text-adventure web game created with React.js.

+The player will come across mythical entities on their way to understanding and acceptance.
+The player will be confronted with their mortality and death itself.
+It is recommended to let curiosity guide one's path.
+Good luck.

 [Backend](https://github.com/universami/vast-backend)